lomithrani/SoftwareQuality/README.md

-# Second Assignment - MyStack - Hanoi Tower - Junit - Louis Gentil
+# Second Assignment - MyStack - Hanoi Tower - Junit - Louis Gentil - Xavier Cauzard

 >1:Write an implementation of a bounded stack of integers using an array of int.